 This article details how to watch network television using over the air digital signals.
-For a more comprehensive guide on everything, you need to know about enjoying all the TV and movies you want without a cable TV subscription, check out my guide to cable TV alternatives.
+For a more comprehensive guide on everything, you need to know about enjoying all the TV and movies you want without a cable TV subscription, check out my guide to watching TV without cable.

 Update: If you want to hear my account of what using a TV antenna entails, check out our TV Antenna episode of the Grounded Reason Podcast.
 It’s free!
 Click this link to listen on iTunes.
 If you don’t have an iOS device or iTunes installed on your PC check this show notes page for other options.